 This function is used for the gNB-CU-UP to notify the event of DL data arrival detection to the gNB-CU-CP.
 With this function, the gNB-CU-UP requests gNB-CU-CP to trigger paging procedure over F1 or Xn to support RRC Inactive state.
 RRC Inactive state is not supported when this function is used between an eNB-CP and an eNB-UP.

 This function is used for the gNB-CU-UP to notify the gNB-CU-CP that a DL packet including a QFI value not configured by the gNB-CU-CP or an UL packet including a QFI value in the SDAP header of the default DRB not configured by the gNB-CU-CP is received for the first time.
 The gNB-CU-CP can take further action if needed.

+This function is used for the gNB-CU-UP to notify the gNB-CU-CP during the SDT procedure that the received DL SDT data crossed the data volume threshold.
+The gNB-CU-CP can take further action if needed.

 This function is used for the gNB-CU-UP to notify the event of user inactivity to the gNB-CU-CP.
 With this function, the gNB-CU-UP indicates that the inactivity timer associated with a bearer, a PDU session or a UE expires, or that user data is received for the bearer, the PDU session or the UE whose inactivity timer has expired.
 The gNB-CU-CP consolidates all the serving gNB-CU-UPs for the UE and takes further action.